cyamauch/NoctSalamanderGrandPiano/src/README.txt

     (See pcm_seek_pos.txt and mk_special.txt)

  3. Fixed tuning errors.
     (Note: The amount of error was negligible.
-See tuned.txt...A0,C1,D#1,F#7 and C8)
+See tuned.txt)

  4. Two filters (frequency x 12, frequency x 26) to adjust for excessive amount of overtone that cannot be resolved by WAV file reassignment in 1.